 Play spaces are popping up all over Canberra.
 Canberra.bike provided a guide to play spaces and this is now updated in this post.
 A recent announcement by Chris Steel in May 2020 reminded us that there is more to come.
-Some were already in last years budget but a few have been brought forward as a result of COVID-19 playground closures.
+Some were already in the 2019 ACT Budget, but a few have been brought forward.
 There is good news here for everybody.

 Playgrounds are of great interest for many.
 They are certainly a great ride destination with children.
 Between 2015-2018 many of the playgrounds where reviewed on Weekend Notes.
 There a links to playground reviews below.